In Part One of this tutorial, we cover the basics of how to use widgets in WordPress.

 (Format text easily with the new text widget)

-A text widget can be used to add events, maps and directions, tips and more to your site … just type in text or paste HTML into the widget content area.
+Text widgets can be used to add quotes, image links, forms and more to your site … just type in text or add HTML into the content area.
 You can also give the widget a title.
-Remember to save your settings …
+Remember to save your settings when done …

-Example: Use A Text Widget To Add A Support Button To Your Sidebar Navigation Area
+Example: Use A Text Widget To Add A Help Button To Your Sidebar Section

-For this example, let’s set up a support button on your sidebar that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, let’s set up a clickable contact button on your sidebar that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

 First, you will need to create or source a graphic image that you can use on your own site …

-We’ll set up a clickable button to display at the top of the sidebar navigation section like in the example shown below …
+We’ll set up the clickable Help button to display at the top of your sidebar like in the example shown below …

 Step 1 – Upload your image.